SomwareHR/helparyum/README.md

 # helparyum

-Powershell script that generates a simple HTML help file from instructions written in a simple CSV file.
+Powershell script which generates a simple HTML help file from instructions written in a simple CSV file.